Tier list: Methodology

+Items listed high on a tier list are considered better compared to the items arranged on the lower tiers.
+For example, video game characters at the top of a tier list of a specific game are considered to be powerful compared to lower-scoring characters, and are therefore more likely to be used in high-level competitive settings like tournaments.

 When a competitive game gets an update, a question that arises is how the changes in the game will affect the tier list.
 Even when no balancing changes actually took place, the inclusion of new characters or new systems can affect tier lists.
 In fighting games, the strength of a character is always held relative to that of other characters, meaning that something that is strong in one fighting game does not necessarily have to be strong in another.
 The metagame may shift over time as dominant strategies get overturned using less popular characters.

 Tier rankings may use letter grades.
 The competitive community surrounding Guilty Gear Xrd, for instance, ranks characters as 'S', 'S-', 'A+', and 'A', where 'S tiers' are particularly powerful and 'A tiers' less so.
 Major video game news websites such as The Daily Dot, Kotaku and PC Gamer have published their own tier lists for popular games.
 'S' tier may stand for "special", "super", or the Japanese word for "exemplary" (秀, shū), and originates from the widespread use in Japanese culture of an 'S' grade for advertising and academic grading.

 For a game like Super Smash Bros.
 Melee, which was released in 2001 and has not been updated since, but is still popular in tournament settings, characters originally overpowered tend to remain that way, due to their inability to receive character-balancing updates.
 However, characters initially believed to be poor can climb in later tier lists if new techniques are discovered that improve their viability.
 Different versions of the game may have different tier lists as well.
 The website Smashboards bases its yearly tier lists for the Super Smash Bros. series on polling results.